spiral-project/daybed.js/README.md

 ### In your application

-Let's say, we want each user to store his session token in the local storage.
+Let's say, we want each user to store her session token in the local storage.
 The first time, a new token will be created :

 ```javascript